Most of us want to be great bosses.

 First… we need to stop focusing on our leadership style – and what we’re bringing to the mix.

 We don’t lead a group.
 We lead a group of individuals.
-And most truly effective groups are made up of different personality types.
+And most groups are made up of different personality types.

-As business leaders, we’ve already learned that the key to satisfying customers is to figure out what their specific needs are… and then apply ingenuity and diligence to meeting and exceeding those needs.
+As business leaders, we know that the key to satisfying our customers is to figure out what their specific needs are… and then apply ingenuity and diligence to meeting and exceeding those needs.

 Because we tend to think of our employees as being there to serve us.
-When, in fact, we are there to serve them.
+When, in fact, we are there to be of service to them.

 Yes, we may chart the course and lead the charge.
 But we also support, coach, develop and inspire.
 We guide, direct, focus, problem-solve and clear roadblocks that are preventing our team from being as effective as they could be.